top of page

 TO-DON'T LIST: Mental checklist of activities I rarely or never participate in.
 For example, it is pointless to keep my house immaculate because I have two young kids!

-DONE LIST: I don’t put everything from all parts of my life on here, though you certainly can, but I make sure at the end of every day to list all the things I achieved, especially those things which are gradually building my writing and editing career.
+DONE LIST: I don’t put everything from all parts of my life on here – though you certainly can – but I make sure at the end of each day to list all the things I achieved, especially those things which are gradually building my writing and editing career.
 I find this way more motivational than looking at a partially completed to-do list and feeling bad about myself because I didn’t tick every item.

-As tough as parenting is, there are occasional pockets of time where you get an unexpected and temporary reprieve, and they are so appreciated!
+As tough as parenting is, there are occasional pockets of time in which you can get an unexpected and temporary reprieve.
+They are so appreciated!

 However, be intentional with it.
 Decide how you will best use the time.
-If you decide it is in your best interests to spend that hour on Twitter then great, go for it, but don’t decide to do one thing and instead spend your hour mindlessly doom-scrolling (not that I’ve ever fallen into this trap.
+If you decide it is in your best interests to spend that hour on Instagram then great, go for it.
+But don’t decide to do one thing and instead spend your hour mindlessly doom-scrolling (not that I’ve ever fallen into this trap.
 Cough).

 Once a task or piece of work is 80% ‘perfect’ then the amount of time and effort required to get that piece of work close to 100% increases steeply the longer you spend on it.